My Cart

 Details

-Coriander originated in the eastern Mediterranean and was introduced to North Africa, Central Europe, Asia, and South America.
-It is one of the oldest spices, mentioned in ancient Sanskrit texts, the Old Testament, and the Ebers Papyrus (1550 BC).
-It has been known in China for over 2000 years.
-The Hebrews flavored their bread cakes with crushed coriander seeds.
-The Romans and Greeks used it to flavor their wines.
-Its use dates back to ancient times.
-It was introduced to Central Europe and England during the Roman presence.
+Coriander originally comes from the East Mediterranean and then spread to North Africa, Central Europe, Asia and Latin America.
+It is thought to be one of the oldest known SPICES, as there are mentions of it in ancient Sanskrit texts, in the Old Testament and the Ebers papyrus (1550 B.C.).
+It has been used in China for over 2000 years.
+Hebrews used it to flavour their bread whilst the Romans and Greeks used it to flavour their wine.
+It has been used since time immemorial and was introduced to Central Europe and England by the Romans.

 More Information